epam-dotnet-lab/aspnet-training/README.md

 - Create a high quality code in C#.
 - Create unit tests with MS Unit Testing and Moq frameworks.
 - Design and create a simple web application using ASP.NET framework.
+- Use Visual Studio IDE for developing .NET applications.

 ## Training Requirements